UlrichDinh168/dev-academy-Solita/docs/Setup.md

    - Click on the "Statistics" button in `Navbar` to navigate to the new Statistics page.
    - The top 10 stations and routes will be displayed monthly.
-   - It is suggested to add several routes and stations for the chart to beautifully display.
+   - It is suggested to add several routes and stations to the desired month for the chart to beautifully display.